suepark09/holy-grale-brewery/README.md

 ## General Information

 The premise of this project is to create a website as a group of four, for a Monty Python Holy Grail inspired brewery called the Holy Grale.
+The website can be viewed [here.](https://suepark09.github.io/holy-grale-brewery/home.html)

 ## Set Up